fscorrupt/awesome-stars/README.md

 ## C# #

+- [SuchByte/Macro-Deck](https://github.com/SuchByte/Macro-Deck) - Macro Deck converts your phone, tablet or any other device with an up-to-date internet browser into an powerful remote macro pad to perform single actions or even multiple actions with just one tap.
 - [okieselbach/SyncMLViewer](https://github.com/okieselbach/SyncMLViewer) - A small real time SyncML protocol Viewer
 - [revenz/FileFlowsPlugins](https://github.com/revenz/FileFlowsPlugins) - Plugins and plugin repo for FileFlows
 - [revenz/FileFlows](https://github.com/revenz/FileFlows) - FileFlows is a file processing application that can execute actions against a file in a tree flow structure.